NASA-SW-VnV/ikos/analyzer/README.md

 Analyze an embedded software requiring a cross-compiler
 -------------------------------------------------------

-Running IKOS on an embedded software that requires a cross-compiler can be challenging.
+Running the analyzer on an embedded software that requires a cross-compiler can be challenging.

 You should try to use [ikos-scan](#analyze-a-whole-project-with-ikos-scan) first, but this will probably fail with compiler errors.